How to Sell Food From Home: A Step-by-Step Guide

 Frequently Asked Questions

-Is it legal to sell food from home?
+Can you sell food from home?

 Do I need a license to sell homemade food?